Skip to main content

 In the final year, your independent research project allows you to choose a subject that inspires and interests you.
 This could involve a farm, including your home farm, research at the University or an enterprise that you’ve had contact with during the course.

-Outside of the curriculum, the student-run Agri-club runs the UK’s largest student conference.
-It gives you the opportunity to debate key issues like food security and self-sufficiency and get your voice heard.
+Outside of the curriculum, the student-led Agricultural Society runs the UK’s largest student agriculture conference.
+It gives you the opportunity to debate key issues like food security and policy issues affecting the industry, and get your voice heard.

-For more information, please visit the School of Agriculture, Policy and Development website.
+For more information, visit the School of Agriculture, Policy and Development website.

 Entry requirements A Level See entry requirements